 2021-22 ORIGINS FESTIVAL

-Border Crossings’ ORIGINS Festival, the UK’s only large-scale multidisciplinary Festival of Indigenous arts and culture, is celebrating its seventh edition with an unprecedented and evolving year-long programme from leading Indigenous artists and thinkers.
+Border Crossings’ ORIGINS Festival, the UK’s only large-scale multidisciplinary Festival of Indigenous arts and culture, celebrated its seventh edition with an unprecedented and evolving year-long programme from leading Indigenous artists and thinkers.

-The 2021-22 Festival offers an unprecedented and evolving year-long programme, transforming digital and physical spaces into vibrant sites of creative enquiry, artistic interventions and performances by leading Indigenous artists and thinkers.
-ORIGINS 2021-22 is moving into public spaces, drawing powerful links between Indigenous experience, local heritage and sustainability, asking urgent questions while respecting the time and space needed to stop and contemplate the answers.
+The 2021-22 Festival offered an unprecedented and evolving year-long programme, transforming digital and physical spaces into vibrant sites of creative enquiry, artistic interventions and performances by leading Indigenous artists and thinkers.
+ORIGINS 2021-22 went into public spaces, drawing powerful links between Indigenous experience, local heritage and sustainability, asking urgent questions while respecting the time and space needed to stop and contemplate the answers.

 - Climate Change

-- TOTEM LATAMAT - commissioned from Totonac artist Jun Tiburcio, this totem embodies Indigenous views on Climate Change, and travelled from Mexico to Cop26 in Glasgow.
+- TOTEM LATAMAT - commissioned from Totonac artist Jun Tiburcio, this totem embodied Indigenous views on Climate Change, and travelled from Mexico to Cop26 in Glasgow.

 - ORIGINS WRITERS - a series of online talks by leading Indigenous writers, presented in partnership with Beyond the Spectacle.
 Click here to watch the recorded event with NATALIE DIAZ.